3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Objects to Draw

 The processed images will return in the form of a list comprised of type, translation, rotation, and scale.
-The type refers to the types of the the specific objects scanned.
+The type refers to the types of the specific objects scanned.
 Our implementation will call for prebuilt assets to be stored in our plugin files as prefabs that are base versions of all possible blocks that will be scanned into the Unity project.
 Should more block shapes be introduced into the algorithm, our sponsors have already agreed to create base models for us to use in Unity.
 The prebuilt objects that we already have at our disposal are: